-|Description||All email addressed to the account; may appear as threaded and non-threaded Gmail conversations|
+|Description||All email addressed to the account.
+Might appear as threaded and non-threaded Gmail conversations.|

 How long does a suspension last?

 - Use groups to create shared mailboxes or to allow many people to send and receive mail with a single address.